25prabhu10/notes/docs/Concepts/Data Structures.md

         printf("%d", B[i]);
     }
 }
-// Arrays A and B will appear in the Stack after declaration.
+// ARRAYS A AND B WILL APPEAR IN THE STACK AFTER DECLARATION.
 ```

-#### Types and objects
+### Types and objects

 - A _type_ defines a set of possible values and a set of operations (for an object).
 - An _object_ is some memory that holds a value of a given type.